EshikaP1/frontend/README.md

+Climate Change and Lung Cancer Project
+Overview
+This project investigates the relationship between climate change and lung cancer.
+It aims to understand how environmental factors associated with climate change may impact lung health and cancer rates.
+The project combines data analysis, scientific research, and public health implications to shed light on this critical issue.

+Project Background
+Climate change is a pressing global issue, with various environmental factors, such as air pollution and temperature changes, affecting public health.
+This project seeks to explore the potential link between climate change and lung cancer, a disease that poses significant health challenges worldwide.

+Conclusion
+This project contributes to our understanding of the potential link between climate change and lung cancer.
+It highlights the importance of addressing environmental issues to improve public health and reduce the burden of lung cancer.

+Contributors
+Aditi Bharadwaj, Samhita Lagisetti, Cindy Liang, and Eshika Pallapotu License
+This project is licensed under the [Your License], which is open-source and encourages collaboration and further research.
+See the LICENSE file for details.

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.
 - This can be customized to support computer science as you work through pathway (JavaScript, Python/Flask, Java/Spring)